Syngenta shares jump on report of Monsanto takeover talks

 The reported talks with Monsanto put pressure on Syngenta Chief Executive Officer Mike Mack to bolster the company's performance and to give money back to shareholders, said several analysts, including those at Deutsche Bank and MainFirst.

-A number of chemical companies in the United States, including DuPont and Dow Chemical Co, have come under investor pressure to separate less stable businesses and increase shareholder returns.
+A number of chemical companies in the United States, including DuPont (DD.N) and Dow Chemical Co (DOW.N), have come under investor pressure to separate less-stable businesses and increase shareholder returns.

 "Dow Chemicals' agro segment might also be available as management is under pressure to increase shareholder value," analysts at German brokerage MainFirst wrote in a note to clients.